moliver28/research-handbook/content/handbook/security/security-operations/threat-intelligence/_index.md

 #### Threat Briefings

 Threat Briefings offer regular, high-level updates on the evolving threat landscape.
-They highlight the most relevant trends, actors, and campaigns that could affect GitLab in coming weeks or months.
+They highlight the most relevant trends, actors, and campaigns that could affect GitLab in the coming weeks or months.

 These reports help team members stay informed, vigilant, and prepared.